Facing an IRS tax levy and need help? We’re here to answer all of your questions.

 Trying to learn more about an IRS wages levy.
 We can help.

 There are quite a few of things the IRS can levy once the notice has been delivered and there has been no correspondence within thirty days.
-In terms of what the government can legally take from a delinquent taxpayer, we’ll list them here.
+In terms of what the government can legally take from a delinquent taxpayer, we’ll list them here:

--Garnish Wages: this means the IRS will demand that your employer garnish your wages and issue them towards your tax debt rather than to you personally.
+This means the IRS will demand that your employer garnish your wages and issue them towards your tax debt rather than to you personally.
 Depending on the severity of the levy, this can often remain in place until the tax debt is fully paid off.

--Contractor or vendor payments: the IRS has all your information.
+The IRS has all your information.
 When an agent is on the case, they can reach out to third parties who owe the levied taxpayer money and demand these payments are sent to the IRS instead.

--OPM retirement benefits, SSA benefits, Employee travel advances: the IRS also has the power to take these perks from you and use them towards the entirety of your tax debt owed.
+The IRS also has the power to take these perks from you and use them towards the entirety of your tax debt owed.

--Bank accounts: In the worst case scenario, the IRS can put a lien on your bank account and lock it from you.
+In the worst case scenario, the IRS can put a lien on your bank account and lock it from you.
 After forty five days, they can then demand that whatever money in your account is transferred directly to the IRS.

--Commissions: depending on the situation, if the taxpayer is going to be receiving commission from a certain project or legal endeavor, then the IRS will take action and claim the commission to help satisfy tax debt.
+Depending on the situation, if the taxpayer is going to be receiving commission from a certain project or legal endeavor, then the IRS will take action and claim the commission to help satisfy tax debt.

--Property: any piece of property that the taxpayer owns which could help satisfy their tax debt.
+Any piece of property that the taxpayer owns which could help satisfy their tax debt.
 This starts with a home and can go all the way to toy vehicles that could be used to satisfy tax debt.
 Any piece of property that the taxpayer owns which the IRS considers valuable, they can levy and use towards the outstanding amount owed.

--Anything of value: Truthfully, when the IRS has decided to take action, it’s possible that they can levy anything the taxpayer owns and use it towards the tax debt.
+Truthfully, when the IRS has decided to take action, it’s possible that they can levy anything the taxpayer owns and use it towards the tax debt.
 Even possessions or holdings that are not considered assets to the taxpayer could be levied and used to resolve the amount owed.

-What to do once you receive the Intent to Levy Notice?
+What to Do Once You Receive the Intent to Levy Notice?

 To state it simply, the obvious way to avoid having your assets taken and penalties added to your account is to pay off the debt owed.
 This will resolve matters with the IRS and dismiss the investigation issued for your account.
 However, if the taxpayer cannot pay the amount owed, then there are alternative programs which they might be eligible for.
 These are payment programs tailored towards taxpayers that are not in the financial situation to pay off their debts.
 The two main alternatives being an installment agreement and an offer in compromise.

-Installment Agreement: This is basically a payment plan similar to the way one would pay off a loan.
+This is basically a payment plan similar to the way one would pay off a loan.
 Depending on what is agreed between the taxpayer and the IRS, the taxpayer will then be put on a monthly installment plan and pay off their debt in increments.
 These terms usually last anywhere from 3-6 years.
 Again, depending on what is agreed, it is possible that through this payment plan the taxpayer will end up paying a larger amount in interest.

-Offer in Compromise: This is a settlement between the IRS and the taxpayer for an amount equal to less than what is owed.
+This is a settlement between the IRS and the taxpayer for an amount equal to less than what is owed.
 Due to the IRS not wanting to implement a forgiveness policy for all those who cannot pay their taxes, eligibility for this plan is scarce.
 The taxpayer needs to meet very specific criterion and must prove to the IRS that there is no possibility that they could pay the tax owed.
 The IRS, usually coordinating with a tax professional representing the delinquent taxpayer, will come to an agreement on how much is owed and will settle with one lump sum payment.

 Being that the IRS levying assets is something a taxpayer wants to avoid at all costs, it’s important to consult a tax professional.
 They will assess your situation and help you not only plan a course of action, but detail exactly what sort of aid you’re eligible for.
 If the IRS is going to levy a taxpayer’s assets, then something has gone seriously wrong.
 It’s important to find the type of help that will make sure they can at least mitigate the situation and avoid further penalties.